 I am not a fan of electrolytes that are super salty and high in sodium - watch out for those which are prevalent in the marketplace and touted by many health influencers to be ‘healthy’ when in fact, they will tax your kidneys.

-- Don't use a sauna after alcohol consumption of heavy meals
+- Don't use a sauna after alcohol consumption.

 - Wash with a non-toxic body wash after sauna, and if you don't have any contraindications, I love to end my sauna with a super cold rinse, to stimulate lymph flow even further.

-If you're looking for more support and guidance on HOW to reduce your body toxin load, take my Do You Need To Detox?
-Quiz and you will receive my email series Detoxing The RIGHT way.
+If you're looking for more support and guidance on HOW to reduce your body toxin load, check out my course Detox Right, a 6 week course to detox the RIGHT way.